-Keep an eye out for these lucrative fish, bugs and shells in Animal Crossin
+Animal Crossing: New Horizons — These are the fish, sea creatures, bugs, and shells that give you the most Bells

-Life is pretty awesome on a deserted island.
+Life is pretty awesome on Animal Crossing's deserted island.
 There's plenty of lush foliage, and the ocean is serene.
 You can almost forget that you're still seriously in debt to a trash panda.
-But's the reminder is always there, looming over you.
-Of course, if you're looking for a way to make some money, you should be on the look out for valuable critters that you can sell to Timmy and Tommy Nook.
+But the loan is always there, looming over you.
+Of course, if you're looking for a way to make some money, you should be on the look out for valuable critters and items that you can sell to Timmy and Tommy Nook.

 When you're running around your island or whenever you visit another island using a Nook Miles Ticket, you're going to want to make sure you fill your pockets with the most valuable items.
-Here's a list of the most valuable fish, bugs, and shells along with how much you'll get for selling them.
+Trying to figure out how to get a lot of Bells in Animal Crossing?
+Here's a list of the most valuable fish, bugs, sea creatures, and shells along with how much you'll get for selling them at Nook's Cranny.

+Did you know there are some cute Animal Crossing: New Horizons Switch accessories?
+You should check them out and see if anything catches your eye.

-Most valuable fish
+Most valuable fish in Animal Crossing:New Horizons

-The following are the most valuable fish in Animal Crossing: New Horizons.
-I've included anything worth 15,000 Bells to 1,000 Bells from most valuable to least.
+I've included anything you can catch in Animal Crossing: New Horizons that nets you 15,000 Bells to 1,000 Bells.
+They are listed from most valuable to least.
 In my opinion, it isn't worth collecting fish that are worth less than 800 Bells, unless I'm planning on turning them into Blathers at the Museum.

-If you want to see a full list of all the fish found in the game along with their worth, click here.
+Pro Tip: Consider stocking up on the most lucrative fish and then selling them to C.J. the fishing champ when he visits your island.
+You'll make a ton more money that way since he pays visitors 150% the number of Bells that you'll get from Nook's Cranny.

 |Fish